klhowell/squinter/README.md

 Limited performance benches currently consist of surfing the directory tree of a reference SquashFS image.
 When purely reading dir entries, squinter comes in more than 10x faster that squashfs_ng.
-However, when file contents are also read, squinter is about 3x slower than quashfs_ng.
+However, when file contents are also read, squinter is about 3x slower than squashfs_ng.
 Experiments with turning on the 'zlib-ng' feature in flate2 yielded up to 40% data read-speed improvements, but I feel like if I wanted to link a C library then I would just use squashfs_ng in the first place, so the feature remains disabled for now.